Deal Police Department Services

 Child Safety Seat Inspections

 The Deal Police Department offers child passenger seat checks free of charge to our residents.
-If you wish to make an appointment for an inspection of your installation, please call 732-531-1113 or email Lt Matt Sharin at firstname.lastname@example.org.
+If you wish to make an appointment for an inspection of your installation, please email Lieutenant Matthew Sharin at firstname.lastname@example.org.
 Residency or adjacent township residency is required.
 Car seat appointments with the seats arriving uninstalled will be refused.
 The parent or guardian must make an effort to install the seat; the Traffic Officer will then make the corrections, and educate the parent or guardian on how the corrections were made.
 The Traffic Bureau reserves the right to cancel a scheduled inspection if the need arises due to an emergent circumstance.
-A notification of the cancellation will be attempted by the number used for appointment.
+A notification of the cancellation will be attempted by the number used to make the appointment.

 The Borough of Deal Police Department offers fingerprinting services to the residents of Deal, Interlaken, and Loch Arbour who are applying to serve as a volunteer for one of our municipalities’ emergency service organizations.
 The towns in which we serve also may have various permits or licenses that require fingerprinting or background checks to be completed.